prototypefund/Digital_Bargeld-docs/api-merchant.rst

 +++++++++++++++++++
 Messagging protocol
 +++++++++++++++++++

-In order to reach mutual acknowledgement, and to avoid signaling loops, we define two protocols according to the initiator.
-The signals are to be implemented in JavaScript events dispatched on the HTML element `body`.
+In order to reach mutual acknowledgement, and to avoid signaling loops, we define two interactions.
+One is initiated by the HTML page inquiring about the Taler wallet extension being available, the other by the wallet extension inquiring about page supporting Taler as a payment option.

+The HTML page implements all interactions using JavaScript signals dispatched on the HTML element `body`.

-Thus, when the merchant wants to notify the availability of a Taler-style payment option (for example on a "checkout" page), it sends the following event:
+When the merchant wants to notify the availability of a Taler-style payment option (for example on a "checkout" page), it sends the following event:

   .. js:data:: taler-payment-mfirst